damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

  ```
- What does include the documentation of manufacturing technology?
+ What should include the documentation of manufacturing technology?

  1. Machine tool is a machine for handling or machining metal or other rigid materials, usually by
      - Turning tools